 Abstract Submission

-Abstract submission has closed for the 2023 In Vitro biology meeting.
+Abstract submission has closed for the 2026 In Vitro Biology Meeting.

-Thank you for your interst in submitting an abstract to the 2023 In Vitro Biology Meeting.
-The deadline to submit an abstract for the 2023 Meeting has passed.
-For further questions regarding already completed submissions or other quesions regarding participating at the 2023 In Vitro BIology Meeting, please contact the SIVB Business Office.
+Thank you for your interest in submitting an abstract to the 2026 In Vitro Biology Meeting.
+The deadline to submit an abstract for the SIVB Annual Meeting has passed.
+For further questions regarding already completed submissions or other questions regarding participating at the 2026 In Vitro Biology Meeting please contact the SIVB Business Office.

 Other Abstract information

-For the first time, SIVB will be publishing all accepted abstracts after the meeting as a proceedings.
-This means that not only are abstracts being accepted and placed in the program after each deadline (April 28), but you now have an opportunity to modify your abstract after acceptance and provide the most accurate data in our final publication.
-Submit your abstract in January to have it placed in the program so you can apply for funding.
+SIVB will publish all accepted abstracts after the meeting as a proceedings.
+This means that not only are abstracts accepted and placed in the program after each deadline, but you now have an opportunity to modify your abstract after acceptance and provide the most accurate data in our final publication.
+Submit your abstract now to have guaranteed placement and the best chance to receive the presentation type you want in the program.
+Early placement will also allow you to apply for funding or visas.
 Should you receive updated results of your research, you can adjust your abstract up until the meeting.
 PLEASE NOTE: Significant modifications to your abstract may result in re-review of your submission by the Program Committee.

 Silent Abstracts

 The Silent Abstract is a special abstract category for authors unable to attend the meeting.
 Abstracts submitted for the Silent Abstract category follow the same abstract format, abstract fee, and scientific review/acceptance by the program committee; and, if accepted, will be printed in the abstract book.
-(Note: Please do not submit an abstract for a poster or oral presentation if you are not attending the meeting.)
+NOTE: Please do not submit an abstract for a poster, lightning talk, or oral presentation if you are not attending the in-person meeting.

 Student Abstract Verification Requirement

 All abstracts submitted by students will be required to have their supervisor review and approve the submitted abstract in our online system.
 Students will need to include the name and email address of their professor/supervisor on the Author page when submitting their work.
-To complete the submission, the student’s supervisor will be sent a an email with a direct link to log into the Scorecard and approve the content and co-authors of the abstract.
-Once approved, the student will be allowed to log back in, then complete submitting the abstract.
+To complete the submission, the student’s supervisor will be sent a an email with a direct link to log into the Abstract Scorecard and approve the content and co-authors of the abstract.
+Once approved, the student will be allowed to log back in and complete the abstract submission process.
 Directions for this process will also be provided when submitting your student abstract online.